Skip to content

 This lets you iterate on drafts without changing what production imports.

-Fetch the prompt from the SDK
+Fetch and render the prompt from the SDK

 import logfire